Princeton-Cabernet/SmartCookie/README.md

 ## 2. Description & Requirements
 For the purposes of this artifact evaluation, our testbed consists of five servers and an Intel Tofino Wedge32X-BF programmable switch.
-Three machines act as adversaries, each with a XX-core Intel Xeon Silver 4114 CPU and a Mellanox ConnectX-5 2x100Gbps NIC, generating attack traffic using DPDK 19.12.0 and pktgen-DPDK.
+Three machines act as attack machines.
+Two of the attack machines have 4-core Intel Core i5-6500 CPUs and Mellanox ConnectX-4 1x100Gbps NICs, generating attack traffic using DPDK 21.11.0 and pktgen-DPDK 21.11.0.
+The third attack machine has a 20-core Intel Xeon E5-2680 CPU and an Intel Xl710 2x40 Gbps NIC, generating attack traffic using DPDK 19.11.11 and pktgen-DPDK 19.12.0.
 Two other machines act as server and client, each with 8-core Intel Xeon D-1541 CPUs and Intel X552 2x10Gbps NICs.
 **For simplicity of artifact evaluation, we are providing evaluators with access to our preconfigured testbed (access instructions below).
 Instructions for installations and dependencies are briefly included for completeness, but all installations and dependencies are already in place for the evaluation testbed.**
 Next, we describe how to access the testbed, what hardware and software dependencies are required (these are preconfigured for the testbed), and what additional benchmarks can be run.